RobinHoutevelts/bierdopje-api.houtevelts.com/readme.md

 ## Running your own Api

-To run your own API server you'll need an API key from Bierdopje.
+If you prefer to run your _own_ API server you are free to do so.
+However you'll have to provide your own API key from Bierdopje.

     git clone https://github.com/RobinHoutevelts/bierdopje-api.houtevelts.com.git .
     composer install